pca006132/PCC/JsAPI.md

 + `this.console.log`: log string to the console output.

 ## Define Custom Commands
+> Refer to the scope.CustomCommands in JsRunner.js for examples.

 ```
 CustomCommands['your command name'] = function (str) {
     //function